RajivKurian/rajivkurian.github.io/source/_posts/2014-11-11-reading-length-prefixed-protocols.markdown

 <img src="/images/lpp-3.svg">
 </p>

 So if we pick a default buffer size D, such that most of our requests are of ```size D or less```, we minimize the number of read calls.
 When our requests are of ```size greater than D``` we incur some copy.
 The copy isn't that bad especially if our requests are small.
 Picking the default buffer size depends on the application.
-Erring on each side has different shortcomings:
+Each option has different shortcomings:

 1. Pick too big a size: Internal fragmentation.
 We have too much unused space.
 2. Pick too small a size: Multiple system calls and copying.
 This is marginally worse than our previous approach, since it involves the extra copying.